03 March: Authorized to Act

 “For Yours Lord is the Kingdom, the Power and the Glory now and forever.
 Amen!”

-When Jesus was questioned, tested, tricked or in His hour of great need, He always spoke things that were previously written in God’s Word.[g]
-Following these memory verses from ten topics, will help you learn 52 verses from the bible in a year!
+You will also notice in today’s chapter that when Jesus was questioned, tested, tricked, or in His hour of great need, He always spoke things that were previously written in God’s Word.[g]
+So then, by following these memory verses from ten topics, will help you learn 52 verses from the bible in a year!
 THIS WEEK’S MEMORY VERSE: Topic = Giving God’s Good News

 “We are therefore Christ’s ambassadors, as though God were making His appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.”
 [2 Corinthians 5:20]